cloudnativetrainings/trainings/k8s_fundamentals/06_deployments/README.md

 # Deployment

+## Recreate rollout strategy

-## Inspect and create the deployment
+### Inspect and create the deployment

 ```bash
 kubectl create -f deployment-v1.yaml
 ```

-## Add another terminal and watch the Pods
+Add another terminal and watch the Pods
 ```bash
 watch -n 1 kubectl get pods
 ```

-## Scale the number of replicas to 1 and take a look at the second terminal
+### Scale the number of replicas to 1 and take a look at the second terminal

 ```bash
 kubectl scale deployment my-deployment --replicas 3
 ```

-## Change the image of the deployment and take a look at the second terminal
+### Change the image of the deployment and take a look at the second terminal

 ```bash
 kubectl set image deployment my-deployment nginx=nginx:1.19.1
 ```

+## RollingUpdate rollout strategy

-## Inspect and re-create the deployment
+### Inspect and re-create the deployment

 Pay attention to the deleted rollout strategy.
 Now Kubernetes defaults to the `rollingUpdate` rollout strategy.